 Nope… not happy days.
 Not yet anyway.

-The database I requested to have moved for the site in question was the wrong one.
+The database I requested to have moved, for the website in question, was the wrong one.

 The SiteGround team had moved the wrong database to put it simply.

-I double checked phpMyAdmin to make sure I wasn’t wrong about this, and to make sure I didn’t make a mistake requesting the wrong site myself, but everything checked out on my part.
+I double checked phpMyAdmin to make sure that I wasn’t wrong about this, and to make sure I didn’t make a mistake requesting the wrong site to be moved, but everything checked out on my part.

 I quickly reopened the support ticket and responded to the last email I received from the SiteGround team.
 I told them that they had moved the wrong site for me.

-This was a little bit frustrating for me admittedly.
+This was a little bit frustrating, to say the least.
 I waited patiently for a response from the SiteGround team…

 …19 hours later I received a response from a SiteGround technical team member, it said: